anhpngt/terraform-provider-pgrole/README.md

 This provider allows to manage settings and configurations of existing roles (created by some other mechanisms) in [PostgreSQL](https://www.postgresql.org/).

-This aims at using Google's [Cloud SQL for PostgreSQL](https://cloud.google.com/sql/docs/postgres), where [google_sql_user](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/sql_user) is used to create roles in PostgreSQL but further configurations for those roles are impossible.
+This aims at using Google's [Cloud SQL for PostgreSQL](https://cloud.google.com/sql/docs/postgres), where [google_sql_user](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/sql_user) is used to create roles in PostgreSQL but further configurations for those roles are not supported innately.

 ## Quick Starts